 Before children enter kindergarten, our School Readiness Program prepares them for the daily challenges of being in a public school environments, such as interacting with other children and following a curriculum.
 Small group settings in our program helps children receive the support they need.

 This program is available every Saturday morning for children with autism from ages two and a half to 10.
 Kids have a chance to engage with program facilitators in a casual environment where they can develop their communication, fine motor/gross motor, and social skills.

-To be launched July/August 2017, this service provides a setting where students with autism can integrate work and play, which is supervised by our behavioural therapists.
+These service provides a setting where students with autism can integrate work and play, which is supervised by our behavioural therapists.

 Children with autism are given the opportunity to have fun at camp while developing their social skills and sharing new experiences.
 Camp activities include entertaining and educational excursions, arts and crafts, sports and co-operative play, and group activities; all planned and facilitated by our professional therapists.

 Check out our AIMs services for kids with autism in Markham, Toronto, and the GTA